 By Zane Miller

-On Wednesday, June 4th, 2008, the Detroit Red Wings defeated the Pittsburgh Penguins at Mellon Arena in Pittsburgh to win the 94th Stanley Cup Finals four games to two.
-It was the 11th (and, as of this writing, most recent) Stanley Cup championship for the Red Wings franchise, and the third that was won in Pennsylvania.
+On Friday, June 12th, 2009, the Pittsburgh Penguins defeated the Detroit Red Wings at Joe Louis Arena in Detroit to win the 95th Stanley Cup Finals four games to three.
+It was the third Stanley Cup championship for the Penguins franchise, and the 13th that was won in Michigan.
 These are the top five players that I felt most stood out during the series.

 Players of the Game Breakdown: